Stay safe online

 How to protect yourself

 - Always protect your mobile device with a PIN that only you know.
+Biometrics, such as fingerprint or retina scan are good methods for securing mobile devices.

 - Download apps and games only from official app stores and websites.